Skip to content

 0.5 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Partial points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that do not fully meet the SPOTT indicator criteria.
-The company also commits to 'appropriate agricultural practices' for soil in its own reporting.
-However, it does not mention 'Good Agricultural Practices (GAP) or Best Management Practices (BMP)' in its commitment.
+The company also only commits to 'appropriate agricultural practices' for soil in its own reporting.
+It does not mention 'Good Agricultural Practices (GAP) or Best Management Practices (BMP)' in its commitment and the commitment does not cover BMPs for peat.

 • P